 They stay in your ears perfectly and can be listened to for a long time without any irk or fatigue.
 Even without hooks, they stay put in your ears when you’re running or working out.
 They are incredibly comfortable to wear and have never fallen off during an active workout.

 Just like most earphones, these needed a bit of a break-in period to start to come into their own.
 After about 2-3 hours of listening, the bass opened up, and the Mids and treble became much clearer than they were out of the box.
 The bass is tight and not over-powering.
 They might not be the best for bass-heads, but the bass is present, though sometimes lacks a bit of punch that I’m used to.
 The Mids and particularly the vocals are truly exceptional as they shine on almost every track.
-The highs are most definitely rolled off to the point where it can give the music an overall subtle effect.
 Overall, the sound experience is way above what you would typically get at this price point.

 Even battery life fantastic.
 I listened to music and binge-watched a season of The Expanse which lasted for nearly 4 hours until the battery died out.
 Besides, the charging case can fully charge the earphones for almost 6-7 times before it gave up.
 The charging case has an 80mAh battery and gets a micro USB port for charging.

 It was a mixed bag of performance during both incoming and outgoing voice calls.
 No true wireless earphones that I’ve tried outside of the Airpods are great for phone calls, which is what makes the Airpods so popular, as it is one of their top-notch features.
 While using Flybot Beat, people were able to hear me for the most part, though they could make out I was using earphones.
 On my end, people sometimes sounded a little robotic, as there was a lot of static in their voice, and it was hard to make out what they’re saying.
 Overall, I would say these earphones are not equipped to handle phone calls.